WordPress - Heartbeat

 If you have experienced heavy CPU loads and are using a version of WordPress with Heartbeat included, you can follow the steps below to disable or manage the WordPress Heartbeat API to reduce your server load.

-Opening and Editing Files
+Opening and editing files

 Opening the File Manager and Locating the Target File